 When Should You See a New York City Corn Removal Specialist?

-In some instances, wearing an over-the-counter corn pad to cushion the area may be all that is needed.
+Sometimes, wearing an over-the-counter corn pad to cushion the area may be all that is needed.
 Over time, the corn may fade away if this relieves the pressure.
 Some people will try to shave away a corn or callus with a razor blade.
 But this should never be done at home!
 This is dangerous for several reasons.
 One runs the risk of injuring surrounding tissue, infection, removing too much of the area, excessive bleeding, and more.
 Our Brooklyn and New York City corn removal podiatrists can do the outpatient procedure and have you back home within a few hours without the risks.
-For your convenience, we also offer bunion surgery in Manhattan as well as other valuable services.
+For your convenience, we also offer bunion surgery in Manhattan and other valuable services.

 What to Expect From Our Manhattan and Queens Corn Removal Podiatrists

-All of our New York City area corn removal specialists, including Dr. E, are experienced at removing corns and calluses that run the gamut from mildly painful to severe.
-We can remove any type of corn or callus during an office visit to one of our NYC, Queens, Brooklyn, or Manhattan offices.
-We may shave off the layers of the corn carefully using a scalpel in a relatively simple procedure.
+All of our New York City area corn removal specialists, including Dr. E, are experienced in removing corns and calluses that run the gamut from mildly painful to severe.
+We can remove any corn or callus during an office visit to one of our NYC, Queens, Brooklyn, or Manhattan offices.
+We may carefully shave off the layers of the corn using a scalpel in a relatively simple procedure.

 Recovering From Corn Removal

-You will be advised by Dr. E not to put any weight on your foot for the first few days.
-And you will have either bandages or some kind of boot or modified shoe over the area to protect it.
+Dr. E will advise you not to put any weight on your foot for the first few days.
+And, you will have either bandages or some kind of boot or modified shoe over the area to protect it.
 Make sure to keep it covered with plastic when you shower to make sure the dressings stay dry.
 You will want to keep the area dry until the incisions are healed, and any stitches are removed.
-Also you may want to periodically use ice packs to reduce swelling and pain in the area for the first few weeks.
+Also, you should periodically use ice packs to reduce swelling and pain in the area for the first few weeks.

-You will need to wear modified, orthopedic shoes for the first three to four weeks after corn removal.
-Our Queens, Brooklyn, Manhattan, and New York City corn removal surgeons can advise you on the proper footwear to wear as our foot heals.
-For at least the first few months, you will also want to stick with flat shoes that are roomy, avoiding heels and pointed-toe shoes.
-Our podiatrists can also help you choose appropriate styles of shoes to wear in the future so that you won’t develop painful corns in the future.
+You will need to wear modified orthopedic shoes for the first three to four weeks after corn removal.
+Our Queens, Brooklyn, Manhattan, and New York City corn removal surgeons can advise you on the proper footwear to wear as your foot heals.
+For at least the first few months, you will also want to stick with roomy, flat shoes, avoiding heels and pointed-toe shoes.
+Our podiatrists can also help you choose appropriate shoes to wear in the future so that you won’t develop painful corns.